my-devices/sdk/README.md

 ## Building on Windows

 For Windows, you'll need Visual C++.
-Any version from .NET 2003 to 2012 is fine.
+Any version from 2008 to 2015 is fine.

-Project and solution files for all those versions are included.
+The easiest way to build on Windows is to run one of the build_vsNNN.cmd scripts, depending on the Visual Studio version you'll want to build with.
+For Visual Studio 2008, run build_vs90.cmd, for Visual Studio 2015 run buidl_vs140.cmd:

+    build_vs140

-You can also use the buildwin.cmd script to build everything in one batch.
+You can also use the buildwin.cmd script for greater flexibility.
+Run it without arguments to see available options.
-See README_POCO for more information.
+Also, see README_POCO for more information.